q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         self.delta[self.output == 0] = 0
 ```

-* Some of parameters like `weights`, `biases` are actually not available on the Dropout layer but i am using this for the sake of simplicity while working with stack of layers.
+* Some of parameters like `weights`, `biases` are actually not available on the Dropout layer but I am using this for the sake of simplicity while working with stack of layers.
 * The input shape and output shape of Dropout layer will be same, what differs is the value.
 Where some will be set to 0 i.e forgotten randomly.
 * The method `apply_activation` performs the dropout operation.
     * The easier way is to first convert it to 1d vector(by numpy's `flatten`) and take random indices from given probability.